vmihalache/Spree-Playwright-Tests/README.md

 End-to-end tests for the [Spree Commerce Demo](https://demo.spreecommerce.org/) site using [Playwright](https://playwright.dev/).

 This project validates main page products and tests interactive color switching.
 It also covers cart and checkout flows.
+This Playwright automation system is built as a multi-pattern architecture combining Page Object Model, Factory, Builder, Strategy, and Composite principles.
+It provides a modular, maintainable, and extensible foundation for verifying e-commerce cart and checkout logic.
+Each layer is independently testable, promotes reusability, and aligns with clean architecture principles — making it suitable for both exploratory and CI-driven regression testing.

 ## Project Structure
 ```